MANAGEMENT AND UNCERTAINTIES

 🖋️ Fulvio Mascari from ENEA wrote an article for the European Technical Safety Organisations Network (ETSON) website last month.
 The article…

-The MUSA Consortium comprises 28 partners, spread accross 3 continents.
+The MUSA Consortium comprises 29 partners and one associated partner, spread accross 3 continents.
 It involves the most experienced organisations in the scientific domain of SA and the vast majority have a long tradition in participation in previous and ongoing Eurpean projects.